 - Use Very Little Flour.
 Flour, while necessary, when you use too much, it can cause the lefse to be way too thick.
 This takes a lot of practice.
 When starting out you may need to use a lot more flour, and then over time you'll learn to work with the potatoes using less and less.

 - Make sure the potato mix is cold before rolling.
 Cold potatoes roll a lot better than at room temperature.
-I like to chill them overnight in logs or balls so that we are only working with a few at a time.
+Chill them overnight in logs or balls so that we are only working with a few at a time.
 That way the rest of the potatoes can stay in the refrigerator until you are ready to use them.

 - Make sure the griddle is hot.
 Lefse needs to cook quickly so having a hot grill is crucial.